ScheintodX/jqinit.js/README.md

 Everything ASYNC
 ===============================================================================

- * jsinit.js allows 'async' loading of *every* script in your html header
+ * jsinit.js allows 'async' loading of *every* script in your html header.
+(Even itself!)
  * It is pretty small (about 500 Byte minified)
  * It provides dependency checking and some basic dependency injection
- * Itself can be loaded asnc
- * It can be extended to do more
+ * It does nothing which isn't really needed but it can be extended to do more
- * It's free as in tramp
+ * It's free as in 'free as a tramp'

 ***ALHA***
 (just to be sure)